varsllc/livelylab/README.md

 # Lively Lab
 This repository hosts demo code for tutorial videos produced by Lively Lab.

-Each demo in this repo only contains the necessary scripts to complete the task.
-In other words, if you are developing a React web application, we are only providing sample code for a specific feature not the entire application.
+Each demo in this repo only contains the necessary scripts to complete a task.
+In other words, if you are developing a React web application, we can only provide sample code for a specific feature not the entire application.
 In most cases, we will have the App.js where you configure the component as well as the Component.js.

 Contact
 -----